Law - Political Science - Administration

 Admission

-The candidate must have a law degree (L3).
+The candidate must hold a Bachelor's degree in law (L3).

 Read more

-Contact the faculty registration service () or the continuing education service.
+Contact the Faculty's registration office () or the continuing education department.

 Read more